AVuPhan/RESTful-API/README.md

 - Learned about RESTful APIs & how to build a website that gets info from other sites.
 - Implemented web requests which allows the user to do the following actions:
 - Submit a crime incident.
-- Search & filter incidents by crime type, neghborhood, etc
+- Search & filter incidents by crime type, neghborhood, etc.
-- Interact with a map & set of pins dropped on incident locations
+- Interact with a map & set of pins dropped on incident locations.
 - Click [here](https://www.youtube.com/watch?v=2y4dt2fvAV0) to view the website demo.

 ### Languages & Tools used: 🧰